toebeann/BepInEx.SubnauticaZero/README.md

     ```
     "<path to game folder>/run_bepinex.sh" %command%
     ```
-    Make sure to replace `<path to game folder>` with the path to the folder where Subnautica is installed!
+    Make sure to replace `<path to game folder>` with the path to the folder where Subnautica: Below Zero is installed!
 3. Run the game via Steam.
 4. At this point, you may see a prompt warning you that "libdoorstop_x64.dylib" cannot be opened because the developer is unverified.
 In this case:
    1. Open System Preferences.